-402 Introduction to Adlerian Psychology and Psychopathology 3 cr.
-651 Assessment and Treatment Planning with Individual and Family Systems 3 cr.
-654 Individual Life Span and the Family Life Cycle 3 cr.
-655 Advanced Assessment and Counseling with Couples 3 cr.
-660 Issues of Culture and Diversity in Couple and Family Counseling 3 cr.
-662 Models of Couple and Family Counseling 3 cr.
-663 Effective Marriage and Family Counseling 3 cr.
-664 Practicum in Marriage and Family I 1 cr.
-665 Practicum in Marriage and Family II 1 cr.
+MAF-651 Assessment and Treatment Planning with Individual and Family Systems 3 cr.
+MAF-654 Individual Life Span and the Family Life Cycle 3 cr.
+MAF-655 Advanced Assessment and Counseling with Couples 3 cr.
+MAF-660 Issues of Culture and Diversity in Couple and Family Counseling 3 cr.
+MAF-662 Models of Couple and Family Counseling 3 cr.
+MAF-663 Effective Marriage and Family Counseling 3 cr.
+MAF-661 Transgenerational Approaches to Individual and Family Therapy OR 3 cr.

-667 M.A.
+MAF-670 Family Therapy with Children and Adolescents 3 cr.
+MAF-664 Practicum in Marriage and Family I 1 cr.
+MAF-665 Practicum in Marriage and Family II 1 cr.
+MAF-667 M.A.
 Practicum Seminar in Marriage and Family I 2 cr.
-668 M.A.
+MAF-668 M.A.
 Practicum Seminar in Marriage and Family II 2 cr.
-995 Master's Clinical Qualifying Examination 0 cr.
+MAF-995 Master's Clinical Qualifying Examination 0 cr.

-- Satisfactory completion of all required credit hours, including all required courses. - 2.
+- 1. Satisfactory completion of all required credit hours, including all required courses. - 2.
 Satisfactory completion of 500 minimum clock hours of specialized practicum in MFT. - 3.
-A cumulative grade point average of 3.0 or higher and no more than one grade of "C." - Successful completion of the Master's Clinical Qualifying Examination in MAF - Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - Faculty approval for graduation and recommendation to the Board of Trustees for the conferral of the Certificate in Marriage and Family Therapy.
+A cumulative grade point average of 3.0 or higher and no more than one grade of "C." - 4.
+Successful completion of the Master's Clinical Qualifying Examination in M.A.F. - 5.
+Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - 6.
+Faculty approval for graduation and recommendation to the Board of Trustees for the conferral of the Certificate in Marriage and Family Therapy.

-Specialized Practicum for MFT Certificate
+Specialized Practicum for MAF Certificate

-In addition to specialized coursework in MFT, students in the MFT Certificate Program will acquire and develop practical clinical skills in MFT through specialized field placements.
-Since the MFT Certificate Program is only open to students already holding a Master's degree in a mental health discipline, it is assumed that such students have already completed a general clinical practicum and that the MFT practicum is an advanced specialty practicum.
+In addition to specialized coursework in MAF, students in the MAF Certificate Program will acquire and develop practical clinical skills in MAF through specialized field placements.
+Since the MAF Certificate Program is only open to students already holding a Master's degree in a mental health discipline, it is assumed that such students have already completed a general clinical practicum and that the MAF practicum is an advanced specialty practicum.

-Students should expect to spend from ten to twenty hours per week at an approved MFT practicum site and must concurrently enroll in two semesters of Practicum Seminars during their field training.
-A minimum of 500 total clock hours of practica is required, which should include at least 250 hours of direct clinical service, with an emphasis on conjoint therapy with couples or families.
+Students should expect to spend from ten to twenty hours per week at an approved MAF practicum site and must concurrently enroll in two semesters of Practicum Seminars during their field training.
+A minimum of 500 clock hours of practicum is required with an emphasis on therapy with couples and families.
+At least 200 hours of direct clinical services with 75 hours of couple / family therapy is expected.

-The Department of Training and Community Service and the Director of the Marriage and Family Counseling Program work in collaboration with MFT Certificate students to identify clinical experiences which will meet the specialized needs of the MFT profession and the goals of the student.
-Additional resources are available in the Practicum Handbook and the database of MFT practicum sites available from the Training Department.
+The Department of Training and Community Service and the Director of the Marriage and Family Counseling Program work in collaboration with MAF Certificate students to identify clinical experiences which will meet the specialized needs of the marriage and family therapy profession and the goals of the student.
+Additional resources are available in the Practicum Handbook and the database of MAF practicum sites available from the Training Department.